-EvokeDx includes a spatial frequency sweep VEP, ISCEV standard transient VEPs (high and low contrast reversing checkerboard) and three novel VEP tests unique to EvokeDx; steady state Windmill Dartboard and Partial Windmill Dartboard, and a Transient Uniform Field test useful for patients with dense cataracts/low vision.
+EvokeDx includes a spatial frequency sweep VEP, ISCEV standard transient VEPs (high and low contrast reversing checkerboard), and novel VEP tests unique to EvokeDx; steady-state Windmill Dartboard and Partial Windmill Dartboard.

-It follows that ERG tests assess various types of visual function responses prior to modification of neurons in the brain.
-ERGEvokeDx features a dual channel amplifier and a five electrode ERG cable that enables binocular ERG recording, cutting ERG test time in half when compared to single channel, three electrode systems.
+It follows that ERG tests assess various types of visual function responses prior to modification/processing by neurons in the brain.
+EvokeDx features a dual-channel amplifier and a five electrode ERG cable that enables binocular ERG recording, cutting ERG test time in half when compared to single-channel, three-electrode systems.

 Zemon, V., Eisner, W., Gordon, J., Grose-Fifer, J., Tenedios, F., & Shoup, H. (1995).
 Contrast-dependent responses in the human visual system: childhood through adulthood.
 International Journal of Neuroscience, 80(1-4), 181-201.

 Dacey, D. M., & Petersen, M. R. (1992).
 Dendritic field size and morphology of midget and parasol ganglion cells of the human retina.
 Proceedings of the National Academy of sciences, 89(20), 9666-9670.

 Yeh, C. I., Xing, D., & Shapley, R. M. (2009).
 “Black” responses dominate macaque primary visual cortex v1.
 The Journal of Neuroscience, 29(38), 11753-11760.

 Greenstein, V. C., Seliger, S., Zemon, V., & Ritch, R. (1998).
 Visual evoked potential assessment of the effects of glaucoma on visual subsystems.
 Vision research, 38(12), 1901-1911.